tcltk/tcl/doc/dev/value-history.md

 The caller is presumed to pass a non-NULL pointer to a suitably usable contiguous chunk of memory, interpreted as a C array of type **char**.
-(The caller is also required to keep this memory allocated and undisturbed while the command implementation completes.
+(The caller is also required to keep this memory allocated and undisturbed while the command procedure executes.
 In the days of Tcl 7, this was trivially achieved with an assumption that all use of the Tcl library was single-threaded.)
 The contents of that array determine the string value.
 Each element with (unsigned) **char** value between 1 and 255 represent an